-60 points of a Teacher's Evaluation is based on the teacher's Professional Practice assessed through multiple observations by the teacher's administrator, and if selected, a CIT Peer Evaluator.
+Sixty points of a Teacher's Evaluation is based on a review of the teacher's Professional Practice assessed through multiple observations by the teacher's administrator, and if selected, a CIT Peer Reviewer.
 All evaluators have received extensive training in the use of the Teachscape Rubric, which is used to assess a teacher's professional practice.
-The following is a description of the four domains: Planning & Preparation; The Classroom Environment; Instruction and Professional Responsibilities.
+The following is a description of the four domains: Planning & Preparation, Classroom Environment, Instruction, and Professional Responsibilities.